Random lattice triangulations: Structure and algorithms

-To conclude, we verify the above claim that $\sigma_y$ must not be in ground state.
-This follows from the fact that, in any triangle, if the longest edge is in ground state then so are the other two edges.
-To see this, simply note that the longest edge in a triangle spans the other two edges; this can be seen because the triangle contains no lattice points, so the longest edge must pass between each of the other edges and its closest lattice point on the same side of the edge (see Figure~\ref{fig:excluded}).
+To conclude, we verify the above claim about $\sigma_y$.
+This follows from the fact that, in any triangle, if the longest edge is in ground state, including the case where it is a constraint edge, then so are the other two edges.
+To see this, first note that by Lemma~\ref{lemma:gsl} one can assume without loss of generality that the longest edge in the triangle is a constraint edge.
+Then the claim follows from Proposition~\ref{prop:minimal} and the fact that the longest edge in a triangle spans the other two edges; this latter fact holds because the triangle contains no lattice points, so the longest edge must pass between each of the other edges and its closest lattice point on the same side of the edge; see Figure~\ref {fig:excluded}.

-Finally, the assertion concerning the diameter follows immediately from the fact that the maximum length of a triangulation is $O(mn(m+n))$, which is clearly an upper bound on the number of edge-shortening flips needed to reach a ground state triangulation. \end{proof}
+Finally, the assertion concerning the diameter follows immediately from the fact that the maximum length of a triangulation is $O(mn(m+n))$, which is clearly an upper bound on the number of edge-shortening flips needed to reach a ground state triangulation. \end{pf}